TLDR

 How it started

 Learning a different language is a useful skill and learning as an adult has its pros and cons.
-Research suggests that immersion into a language/culture is the best way to really learn, however most of us can’t drop what everything and move to a different country for a few months.
+Research suggests that immersion into a language/culture is the best way to really learn, however most of us can’t drop everything and move to a different country for a few months.
 Duolingo relies on repetition as a method of learning, and practice arguably makes perfect.
 Where it fails, I believe, is making the learning experience more applicable to its individual users.

 The key problem I was trying to solve, at first, was the lack of immersive learning opportunities within Duolingo.
 The overarching issue was the low rate of user retention.